cgwhouse/widen-bot/README.md

        "clientID": "Client ID from Spotify developer dashboard", "clientSecret": "Client secret from Spotify developer dashboard" },
-     "useSponsorBlock": false
+     "useSponsorBlock": true
    }
    ```

 _NOTE: The `useSponsorBlock` flag optionally enables integration with [SponsorBlock](https://sponsor.ajay.app/)
 for YouTube.
-Mileage may vary, disable if you are having issues.
+Mileage may vary, disable if you are having issues._
-At time of writing (July 9 2024), this flag must be set to false for the bot to work._

 ## Running the Bot